ZoeLeBlanc/is578-intro-dh/_materials/intro_data_analysis/03-intro-mapping.md

 Now that we have discussed some of the mapping projects from this week, as well as the broader question of why and how we map in Digital Humanities, we can start to explore ways to map our own data.

-You'll notice that I've included a `location` column in these datasets of some of the networked datasets.
+You'll notice that I've included a `location` column in some of these networked datasets.
 Let's try using the `projected_weighted_tools_dates_location_edges.csv`.

 We can start by uploading our data to Palladio and seeing what we can do: